On the Nature of Attention Sink that Shapes Decoding Strategy in Omni-LLMs: On the Nature of Attention Sink

-Notably, although Zero-K effectively removes the sink attention pattern, it does not lead to performance improvement.
-As reported in \cref{tab:zero-k}, even removing dominant sink dimensions yields no improvement and leads to performance degradation, suggesting functional significance.
+Notably, although Zero-K effectively removes the sink attention pattern, it does not improve performance; as reported in \cref{tab:zero-k}, removing dominant sink dimensions consistently leads to performance degradation.
 These results demonstrate that sink key representations, despite their low magnitudes, carry meaningful information that shapes the attention mechanism.

 \subpara{Hypothesis.} These findings raise the question of what information is carried by sink value representations.
+Following the attention output decomposition of~\cite{sun2024massive}, since most tokens attend strongly to the sink, the attention output at each token can be decomposed as:

-We hypothesise that sink values encode structured global information that heads with high sink attention align with and propagate across layers.
-To examine this hypothesis, we study sink behaviour from two perspectives.
-First, we rotate the head outputs at non-sink positions toward the sink value direction.
-Second, we enhance sink tokens by relaxing causal masking.
+where the first term, the value update from sink positions, acts as a shared bias term added uniformly across all token outputs.
+We hypothesise that this bias encodes a structured direction that sink-attending heads align with and propagate across layers, and examine this from two perspectives: the role of sink positions themselves, and the effect of aligning non-sink positions with the sink direction.

-We rotate the outputs of non-sink tokens with high sink attention toward the sink value direction by projecting each head output onto the sink value vector and adding the projected component before rescaling.
-This amplifies the sink-aligned component consistently improves performance across tasks (\cref{tab:head_rotation}).

-We further examine the role of sink heads by explicitly injecting information into sink tokens.
-Specifically, we relax causal masking from layers where sink behaviour becomes prominent onward, allowing contextual representations to flow into sink positions.
-Compared to the final-layer sink token head outputs in \cref{fig:fig7a}, injection in \cref{fig:fig7b} yields nearly identical representations, with negligible differences as shown in \cref{fig:fig7c}.
-This indicates that sink heads already encode global information prior to injection.
-This is further supported by \cref{tab:crossattn}, which shows that explicitly enriching sink representations leads to consistent performance gains.

-Taken together, the rotation and injection experiments provide converging evidence that sink heads play an active role in global information aggregation.
-In other words, heads with high sink attention align with the sink value direction, suggesting that sink values, despite their small norms, encode structured and meaningful representations.
-Consequently, sink heads could not be interpreted solely as redundant.
-Their directional alignment with sink values suggests an additional functional role in structured information integration within the model.